juanpc2018/Akai-S1000-Project/Screen/readme.md

 or 64 empty at the bottom, to fit the screen in the S1000 chasis, requires standoffs. </br>

 There is also a Jumbo screen 128x64 with ST7920. </br>
-Requires 2x like the smaller, but edge are bigger, very visible. </br>
+Requires 2x like the smaller, but screen edge is bigger, very visible. </br>

 there are 2.8" | 3.2" and 3.5" </br>
 2.8" Adafruit-1601 PiTFT 320x240 TFT+Touchscreen Pi </br>